 His solo practice focuses on the sonic expansion of the steel-string acoustic guitar through improvisation, generative strategies, and minimalist structures/processes.
 This work is documented on two albums—STUDIES in 2017 and this point of view produced a dozen or more stories in 2015.

-Ongoing projects include collaborations with composer/percussionist John O'Brien, saxophonist Patrick Breiner of Battle Trance, composer/pianist David Alan Broome of Ensemble Pamlemousse, synthesizer player Shawn Edward Hansen, and poet James Belflower.
-Patrick and Nathan's album Ground Air is forthcoming on Astral Spirits in 2019.
+Ongoing projects include collaborations with composer/percussionist John O'Brien, saxophonist Patrick Breiner of Battle Trance (album Ground Air released on Astral Spirits in 2019), composer/pianist David Alan Broome of Ensemble Pamlemousse, synthesizer player Shawn Edward Hansen, and poet James Belflower.